 We used to meet in one of our houses to discuss a Bible passage or another stimulus to thought, and follow this with a period of silent and spoken prayer.
 Sometimes we will study a book, such as “The Great Divorce” by CS Lewis, and we’ve looked at three of the booklets written by Bishop Steven, the most recent being “Principles of Deep Water Fishing”.
 We’ve also followed Advent and Lent courses and lately one on the environment.
 Members of the group will sometimes bring along a poem that has meant something to them so we will discuss that.
 We also try to have a Quiet Day away at least once a year.
 We aim to be friendly, welcoming, respectful and supportive of each other, and new members are always welcome.

 We have been able to continue meeting every two weeks, usually via Zoom but, when weather and regulations permitted, socially distanced in a garden.
+We are now planning to continue on Zoom for at least a while longer as this means some less mobile members can continue to join in.

 We choose a new Bible study series every four to six weeks, which could be a Bible book, character or theme.
 Recent series include the book of Acts, lesser-known women of the Bible, and character studies of the Old Testament patriarchs.